ivobeerens-nl/blog/content/blog/2018/11/using-the-apple-mac-mini-2018-as-vmware-esxi-homelab-host/index.md

   - "mac"
 coverImage: "0A1868CA-4AA9-4C85-A23F-F10FB515DEE0-e1542027369403.jpeg"
 author: Ivo Beerens
+url: /2018/11/12/using-the-apple-mac-mini-2018-as-vmware-esxi-homelab-host/
 ---

+Begin November Apple released there new Apple Mini 2018 models.
+The last Mac Mini was from 2014.
+My first question: Is it possible to use the new Mac Mini 2018 as VMware ESXi host?
+So I’ve borrowed a Mac Mini 2018 model with the following specifications:

 - Mac Mini 2018,
 - CPU: Intel Core i3 3.6 GHz 4-core 6MB shared L3 cache